Quick Start

 Keep tasks in their own module(s)

-Section titled “Keep tasks in their own module(s)”It keeps your app code clean and helps workers load only what they need.
+Section titled “Keep tasks in their own module(s)”It keeps your app code tidy and lets workers load only what they need.

 package.json